carrot-kpi/api/README.md

   certificate issuer.
-- **NGINX configuration config map**: this config map is used to mount the `nginx` static server configuration under `/etc/nginx/conf.d` so that it can be picked up by the `nginx` container. static files can be served by it.
+- **NGINX configuration config map**: this config map is used to mount the `nginx` static server configuration under `/etc/nginx/conf.d` so that it can be picked up by the `nginx` container.
+Static files can be served by it.
 - **Build token list null resource**: an empty resource used to trigger a build of the token list in the token list repo submodule and nothing else.
 - **Static files config map**: this config map is used to mount static files in